Luiz Inacio Lula da Silva Fast Facts

 September 30, 2008 - Reacts to the downturn in global and US markets: "We can't be turned into victims of the casino erected by the American economy."

-October 2009 - Is credited with helping Rio de Janeiro to win the 2016 Summer Olympics, the first Olympics to be held in South America.
+October 2009 - Is credited with helping Rio de Janeiro win its bid to host the 2016 Summer Olympics, the first Olympics to be held in South America.

-January 1, 2010 - A film dramatization of Lula da Silva's life, called "Lula, Son of Brazil," opens in Brazil.
+January 1, 2010 - A film dramatization of Lula da Silva's life, "Lula, Son of Brazil," opens in Brazil.

 April 2010 - Is voted number one of Time magazine's 100 Most Influential People in the World for 2010.